mheinzel/correct-optimisations/thesis-defence/slides.md

     ...
   ```

-## Conversion To Co-de-Bruijn syntax
+## Conversion To Co-de-Bruijn Syntax
   - other direction is harder
   - we need to find all these thinnings
   - resulting live context not known upfront, use `_⇑_`